Best Open Water Swimming Destinations 2026

 Open water swimming has exploded in popularity over the past five years, growing from a niche endurance pursuit into a mainstream adventure travel activity.
 The reasons are not hard to understand: it requires almost no equipment, it is accessible to anyone who can swim, it takes you into natural environments that are stunningly beautiful, and it provides a physical and mental challenge that is deeply satisfying.

-The global open water swimming market has grown by an estimated 25 percent since 2022, with organized swims, guided experiences, and swim-specific travel companies multiplying across every continent.
 Whether you want to swim between Greek islands, cross an alpine lake at sunrise, or complete a channel swim that puts you in an elite club of marathon swimmers, there is a destination and an experience waiting for you.

 The Greek Islands: Island-to-Island Swimming

-Water temperature: 22-27 degrees Celsius (June-September) Best swim distance: 1-5 km island-to-island crossings Difficulty: Beginner to intermediate (calm conditions, warm water, support boat available on guided trips) Best season: June through September Guided swim tours: From 1200 EUR for 5 days including accommodation, support boat, and guide Where to stay: Island guesthouses from 30 EUR per night Getting there: Fly to Athens.
+Water temperature: 22–27 degrees Celsius (June–September) Best swim distance: 1–5 km island-to-island crossings Difficulty: Beginner to intermediate (calm conditions, warm water, support boat available on guided trips) Best season: June through September Guided swim tours: From 1,200 EUR for 5 days including accommodation, support boat, and guide Where to stay: Island guesthouses from 30 EUR per night Getting there: Fly to Athens.
 Ferries to all island groups.

-Pro Tip: The Saronic Islands are the most accessible from Athens (1-2 hours by ferry) and offer the calmest conditions.
-The Cyclades are windier (the Meltemi wind blows strongly in July-August) and better suited to experienced open water swimmers.
+The Saronic Islands are the most accessible from Athens (1–2 hours by ferry) and offer the calmest conditions.
+The Cyclades are windier (the Meltemi wind blows strongly in July–August) and better suited to experienced open water swimmers.

 Lake Zurich, Switzerland

 Lake Zurich is the center of European open water swimming culture.
-On any summer morning, you will see hundreds of swimmers in the lake, from casual bathers to serious distance swimmers training for channel crossings.
+On any summer morning you will see hundreds of swimmers in the lake, from casual bathers to serious distance swimmers training for channel crossings.
 The city of Zurich has built its relationship with its lake around swimming: public swimming areas (Badis) line the lakeshore, and the annual Zurichsee-Uberquerung (Lake Zurich Crossing) attracts over 10,000 swimmers for a 1.5 km crossing of the lake.

 Water temperature: 18–24 degrees Celsius (June–September) Best swim distance: 1.5 km (lake crossing) to 40 km (length of lake) Difficulty: All levels Best season: June through September Events: Zurichsee-Uberquerung (July), various club-organized swims throughout summer Where to stay: Zurich has hostels from 35 CHF and hotels from 100 CHF Getting there: Fly to Zurich Airport (ZRH).
 The lake is a 15-minute tram ride from the city center.